pedronachtigall/Cadamanteus_SV/README.md

 This repository contains commands and scripts used in the manuscript "A Segregating Structural Variant Defines Novel Venom Phenotypes in the Eastern Diamondback Rattlesnake" published in *Molecular Biology and Evolution*.

+All datasets used in the present study are detailed in the Supplementary file of the published manuscript.

 ## Genome Assembly
+The genome assembly is described in the "[GenomeAssembly.md](https://github.com/pedronachtigall/Cadamanteus_SV/blob/main/GenomeAssembly.md)" file.

 ## Genome annotation
 ### Repeat annotation